BsNoSi/yellow-extension-imgpop/readme.md

 1. Donwload imgscale.php and copy it into the `system/plugins` folder.
 1. Add the required css styles to your style sheet (see below)

-## How To Add A Scaled Image?
+## How To Add A Popup Image?

+> Small and big image are the same.
+This means, that calling the page, loads the full image, but showing the full size needs no reload.
+Therefore you should optimize your images to a suitable size.
+Big enough but as small as possible, to reduce required bandwidth.
+The image is limited to its true size with the styles below.
+You can alter this.
+Be aware, that small images zoomed to bigger than true size very seldom look nice.

 Create a `[imgscale TheImage TheTitle TheID]` shortcut.

 The following arguments are available:

 `TheImage` = Filename and path (relative to `media/images` !) to the image, **required**
 `TheTitle` = The Title for the image as `title` tag and subtitle.
-If missing, currently replaced by „Keine weitere Bildbeschreibung“
 `TheID` = The ID of the target.
-If missing, replaced by a timestamp (**not unique** if more than one image!)
+If missing, replaced by a timestamp (**not unique** if more than one image!).

+> You should *always* give an unique ID for the image.

+Missing filename and missing title are are notified with a text in output page, that can be altered in head of plugin:

+- `onst NoTitle = "Keine weitere Bildbeschreibung";`
+- `const NoImg = "<b>Bildquelle fehlt</b>";`

 It´s licensed under [MIT license](http://opensource.org/licenses/MIT).